SmejkalJakub/BP-codes/README.md

 # Firmwares with twr_* prefixes

-All those firmwares are designed for HARDWARIO TOWER hardware and ready to use.
+All those firmware are designed for HARDWARIO TOWER hardware and ready to use.
-To get more informwation about how to compile and upload those codes you can visit [HARDWARIO documentation](https://tower.hardwario.com/en/latest/firmware/firmware-quick-start/).
+To get more information about how to compile and upload those codes you can visit [HARDWARIO documentation](https://tower.hardwario.com/en/latest/firmware/firmware-quick-start/).